TAG Heuer Formula 1 Quartz VS Automatic?

 Despite all the similarities between the TAG Heuer Formula 1 Quartz or Automatic, these are two very different watches.
 The mechanics used to display the time are as different as night and day.
 Yes, the most noticeable differences are on the outside and they are only a few.
 What really makes both these different is what's "under the hood" so the 165 million dollar question remains:

-Let's start with that which makes these two watches similar before getting into what makes each of these watches different from one another.
+Let's start with what makes these two watches similar before getting into what makes each of these watches different from one another.
 Firstly, the overall look of each of these watches is nearly identical.
-They both have the exact same sporty look with the same case size, hands, hour markers and the same stainless steel bracelet.
+They both have the exact same sporty look with the same case size, hands, hour markers, and the same stainless steel bracelet.
 In terms of additional functions, they both have a date window at the 3 o'clock position.
 They both are made of the same material and have a water resistance of 200m / 660ft.
-As for the inside of the watch, the difference is in the caliber which is the watch's movement, it's power source.
+As for the inside of the watch, the difference is in the caliber which is the watch's movement, its power source.

 Let's first explain the differences between the two types of movements.

 A quartz watch uses a quartz movement which is powered by a watch battery and a quartz crystal.
 The battery sends an electric current to the quartz crystal which then creates a vibration or as watchmakers call it; an oscillation.
-A quartz is a high frequency crystal and it resonates at 32,768 revolutions per second giving higher accuracy.
+Quartz is a high-frequency crystal and it resonates at 32,768 revolutions per second giving higher accuracy.

 They differ in appearance in some of the more minute design details.

 7 Differences Between The TAG Heuer Formula 1 Quartz and the F1 Automatic

 - Logo: The Formula 1 Quartz has the logo in green and red, TAG Heuer's brand colors.
 The Formula 1 Automatic has the TAG Heuer logo in white.

 - Crown: The TAG F1 Automatic has an indented stripe on the winding crown that is not seen on the crown of the TAG F1 quartz.